 Do you have multiple websites that you want to connect with Leadfeeder?
 Maybe you are an agency, maybe you just have different sites that all lead back to you (serious hustle)!
-Depending on your situation there are two ways that you can track different sites.
+Depending on your situation there are three ways that you can track different sites.

 How do I set up Leadfeeder for more than one website?

-Option 1: Create separate accounts
+Option 1: Create separate accounts from scratch.

-A Tracker Script will be created for you to place on each site and you'll set them up individually.
+A unique Tracker Script will be created for you to place on each site and you'll set them up individually.

 Separate accounts mean you can make sure only users connected with the account can access it.
-By purchasing separate subscriptions for each account it is easy to get the right package, implement filters, connect the right CRM and see only leads from one site at a time.
+By purchasing separate subscriptions for each account it is easy to get the right package, implement filters, connect the right CRM, and see only leads from one site at a time.